Otto-eboxi/eboxi.github.io/content/blog/beomaster4000lamps.md

 Note that in this case the LED orientation is important.
 If it does not work the first time, switch the orientation.

 The DC LED PCB.
 Note that this pcb was not shimmed.
-I used thin wires, seen on the left, that folds under the pcb.
+I used thin wires, that folds under the pcb.
 This ensures much better contact  with the socket.

 ![LED on PCB](/images/BO4LEDinHolder.jpg)